Hetsh/ue-mod-unpack/README.md

+**This Project is still work in progress.**

 # ue-zlib-inflate
 Bash script for decompressing .z files from Unreal Engine.
-Desigend and tested with ARK mods.
+Desigend for unpacking ARK mods.